Skip to content

 What Is the Composable Storefront?

 Mobile commerce reached $2.07 trillion in 2024, representing 57% of total e-commerce sales.
 That share is projected to reach 59% ($2.51 trillion) by 2025 (Oberlo, 2025).
-A storefront that doesn’t perform on mobile isn’t a viable storefront.
+If your storefront can’t perform on mobile, it’s not a viable storefront.
+Full stop.

-• Headless — communicates with Commerce Cloud exclusively through OCC REST APIs
+• Headless: communicates with Commerce Cloud exclusively through OCC REST APIs

 How Does the Architecture Work?

-What this separation enables:
+What this separation gives you:

 • Update the frontend without touching the backend